 Why should you integrate Embedded AI into your business?

-For businesses, Embedded AI or Edge AI holds several advantages compared to conventional solutions in any industry.
+Embedded AI or Edge AI holds several advantages for businesses compared to conventional solutions in any industry.
 Below we highlight a few of them (P.S.
 This is not an exhaustive list).

 Sensors and recording devices at the edge generate sensitive data and pose privacy concerns.
 Sharing this sensitive data over the multiple layers of the internet increases the risk of a privacy breach.
 Processing the data at the edge and avoiding data transmission significantly lowers the probability of a violation.
 Thus strengthening the privacy control of the device.